Download PDF Blissters How I walked from Mexico to Canada One Summer Audible Audio Edition Gail M Francis Wendy Tremont King Tantor Audio Books

 You and your book are both real gifts!

-• I've tried to hike PCT twice ...
+Perfect timing for the holidays and giving to people who love the outdoors or love to read about it all. - I've tried to hike PCT twice ...
 400 miles was max.
 The "samples" for PCT books usually cover this part, so I know an accurate account.
 When it's also interestingly written, I buy the book.
 I bought this book.
 I'm glad I did.
 She does a good job of conveying the early thoughts to go home verses the compulsion to go on.
 Read this carefully & you known what you would be thinking very near that same place on the map.

-• Well balanced, realistic read that was about the rigors and joys of long-distance hiking.
+- Well balanced, realistic read that was about the rigors and joys of long-distance hiking.
 The author brought us along on the trail, introduced us to the PCT without getting too technical.
 We get a glimpse of the difficulties, along with the people who hike this amazing trail.
 Some travelogues are more about an authors emotional turmoil that they carry and work through while hiking.
 This book is a reflection of hiking for the love of the hike.
 It is rare to step into a travelogue and not feel like an intruder.
 The reader is welcomed along as a friend.
 There is no bad language or graphic scenes.
 Highly recommend.
 Pack light and travel far.